 AR 3110 FUNDAMENTALS OF 4D FORMS - TIME BASED MEDIA II - LEVEL 5

-Further examination of art that uses time as an artistic medium.
-Time-based practices including happenings, installations, social choreography and web-based actions.
+Examination of art that uses time as an artistic medium.
+Time-based practices including happenings, chance and process-based work, installations and interdisciplinary collaboration.
 Development of 4-dimensional art projects.
-Creative collaboration and interdisciplinary strategies.
 New art practices within social contexts are explored.